svodnik/sfjs6/07-dom-intro/README.md

     - Your JavaScript file should programatically append each line of the song to the page--no hard-coding lyrics in HTML!
     - Do this in vanilla JavaScript to get practice using those methods.
     - Bonus: redo the exercise in jQuery!
+* BONUS homework: Dice (`6-dice folder`)
+    - Creating a page where every time the user hits the "Roll Dice" button, the screen randomly updates the two dice.
+    - Specific instructions in the `js/app.js` folder

 ## Pre-reading for next class: